 Given the basis in research and focus on diversity and inequality, sociology students develop skills and knowledge employers are seeking: critical thinking and effective communication skills, and the knowledge and ability to conduct ethical research, as well as offer evidence-based analyses and innovative solutions in an increasingly diverse world.
-As such, students find employment in a wide variety of fields: business, child welfare, community services, computer industry, criminal justice, education, gerontology, health care, human resources, international relations, law, leisure/recreation/sport, marketing, military, public health, public/ social policy, social work, urban planning or management…and so much more.
+As such, students find employment in a wide variety of fields: business, child welfare, community services, computer industry, criminal justice, education, gerontology, health care, human resources, international relations, law, leisure/recreation/sport, marketing, military, public health, public/ social policy, social work, urban planning or management…and so much more

 To learn more about career opportunities for sociology students:

 - Visit the American Sociological Association's website on career resources and employment opportunities.
 These sites are focused specifically on career opportunities for sociology students (undergraduates and graduates) - and remind students that sociology majors are well prepared to handle jobs in the 21st century. and

 - Visit UofL's Career Center, which offers practical advice to both current students and alumni on career exploration (including sociology), creating a résumé and cover letter, networking, finding available jobs or internships, career fairs, interviewing, and applying to graduate programs*.
 You can also access a collection of diversity resources, as well as make an appointment with one of the career coaches.